 #2 An inspirational leader focuses on one thing

-Inspirational leaders are able to galvanise their forces around one thing.
+Inspirational leaders can galvanise their forces around one thing.
 They present that one thing as the North Star; the thing that makes them stand out above all others.
-In so doing, they are able to head off at the pass the constant threat of direction changes that prevents others from really achieving the highest levels of GREATNESS.
+In so doing, they can head off at the pass the constant threat of direction changes that prevent others from achieving the highest levels of GREATNESS.

-Apple’s one thing is simplicity which has informed the development of every single product.
-Apple has powered from one era to the next by the iPod, iTunes, iphone, ipad and now the iwatch, each of which, at its very soul, has the one thing that defines Apple.
+Apple’s main thing is simplicity, which has informed the development of every product.
+Apple has powered from one era to the next by the iPod, iTunes, iPhone, iPad and now the iwatch, each of which, at its very soul, has the one thing that defines Apple.

 What’s your one thing?